Tokai

 - Tokyo

-Honba Kihachijo refers to silk woven fabric produced in Hachijo Island, Tokyo.
-The name of Kihachijo is derived from a silk fabric with stripe and check patterns mainly dyed in bright yellow called Kihachi.
-Patterns mainly dyed in black are called…
+Honba Island Silk (called Honba Kihachijo in Japanese) is produced on Hachijojima Island in Tokyo.
+The name of this craft derives from a silk fabric with stripe and check patterns mainly dyed in bright yellow called kihachi.
+Patterns mainly dyed i…

 View more